ryan-shimizu/WES237A_Winter2025/README.md

-# WES237A_Winter2025
+# WES237A: Introduction to Embedded Systems (Winter2025)
- Labs and Assignment Code for WES237A, Winter 2025 Quarter
+ Labs and Assignment Code for WES237A, Winter 2025 Quarter.
+ **Ryan Shimizu**: r4shimizu@ucsd.edu